Gone (Vacationer album)

 Gone is the debut studio album by American band Vacationer.
 It was released in 2012 under Downtown Records.

 Critical reception

+The album received generally favorable reviews from music critics scoring 72 out of 100 on aggregate website Metacritic.

 The Line of Best Fit wrote that "warm harmonies and click-clack percussion pervades everything and suffocates anything that might have been an interesting execution ... you can have any style of music you like as long as you want a profoundly beige, gloopy style of music."
 Alternative Press called the album "textured indie pop buoyed by tropical percussion, soulful crooning, quirky samples and atmospheric keyboards."